Progressive, which has been selling auto insurance policies since 1937, teamed up with Pets Best in 2007 to create Progressive Pet Insurance.

 Progressive Pet Insurance Claims Process & Customer Service

-Pets Best, which is the administer of Progressive pet insurance, has an A+ rating with the BBB.
+New York-based Pets Best, which is the actual provider of Progressive Pet Insurance, has an A+ rating with the BBB.

-They have 54 complaints on file, however, a majority of these complaints arose from non-payment of claims that, after further investigation, were legitimately denied due to standard coverage stipulations.
-The reasons for denials on these claims were either preexisting conditions or that the policyholder didn’t wait the full 14 days before seeking veterinary care.
+They have complaints on file, but most complaints come from non-payment of claims that, after further investigation, were denied due to standard coverage stipulations.
+The reasons for denials on these claims were either pre-existing conditions or failure to complete the 14-day waiting period for illness coverage.

-Pet insurance policies clearly state that preexisting conditions, as well as injuries or illnesses directly related to it, aren’t covered.
-To access treatment under coverage, new policyholders must wait the full 14-day waiting period before visiting the veterinarian.
+Pet insurance policies clearly state that preexisting conditions, as well as injuries or illnesses directly related to the pre-existing condition, aren’t covered by the policy.

-All complaints received a very detailed response, explaining why the claim was legitimately denied, often encouraging the issuer to contact the company directly for further assistance.
+All complaints received a very detailed response from Pets Best (Progressive), explaining why the claim was denied and often encouraging the issuer to contact the company directly for further assistance.

-While Progressive doesn’t offer 24/7 customer service, policyholders have several options that provide a seamless digital experience.
-Progressive provides a convenient mobile app for paying your bill, viewing or updating your policy, and starting the quote process.
+While Progressive does not offer 24/7 customer service, policyholders have several options.
+Progressive provides a mobile app for paying your bill, viewing or updating your policy, and starting the insurance quote process.
 It also has an online portal for requesting a quote, buying a new policy, or submitting claims.

 Progressive Phone Number & Contact Information

-Progressive is a member of the National American Pet Health Insurance Association.
+Progressive is a member of the North American Pet Health Insurance Association.
 Visit Progressive’s website to learn more about the customizable plans available that provide affordable pet insurance coverage.

 - Company Phone: 855-347-3939